mauroservienti/milestone.github.io/_posts/slow-down.md

 Why is that so complex?
 Let me use the front crawl stroke as an example.
 The front crawl stroke is composed of at least five stages:

 - The initial part of the stroke is how and where hands and arms get into the water.
-- Then there is the catch when swimmers start pulling water with their hands.
+- Then there is the catch when swimmers start pulling water with their hands and forearms.
 How the elbow is positioned is crucial to a good catch.
 - After catching water, the next stage is pulling.
 In this case, a critical factor is the body angle needed to distribute strength between pectorals and back muscles properly.
 - Then, how the stroke is finished is the next step, needed to squeeze out all possible energy from the previous pulling stage.
 - Finally, getting elbows out of the water with hands nearly touching ears stretching over the surface.